-Five years ago this quarter, an opportunity knocked at my doorstep.
+Five years ago this quarter of 2017, an opportunity knocked at my doorstep.
 It was not the usual chances in my career life but a once in a lifetime break from seeing the world differently.
 If you have met me a decade earlier you would have seen me wearing weirdest eye glasses or unimaginable style in celebrity conferences and events.
 But that ended positively because five years ago, I had my vision back at 20/20.

 I remember I received an email back in 2012, an inquiry from an Aesthetic Center about a possible project and believed to be the one of the bloggers who got shortlisted on something I have no idea of.
 After a few days, I got a call from Shinagawa LASIK and Aesthetic Center that they are interested to partner with me for a possible campaign.
 I was so excited to know that they are going to consider me for an Advanced LASIK Surgery.
 I was speechless because ever since I graduated in college I was planning on having a LASIK operation.